masogit/amb-doc/docs/features/viewer.md

 # AM Browser Viewer

-After Admin user create views, those will display in Viewer module.
+Views created by Admin are displayed in the Viewer module.
-Power user can access views from Viewer module, Guest user can access a view from URL.
+Power user can access views from the Viewer module, Guest user can access a view from URL.

-User access a view then query data from AM REST service.
+User can access a view and then query data from AM REST service.
 Below are areas in Views:
 - Header
 - Menu
 - Table